4commerce-technologies-AG/midi-smtp-server/mkdocs/using_events.md

   def on_mail_from_event(ctx, mail_from_data)
     # strip and normalize addresses like: <path> to path
     mail_from_data.gsub!(/^\s*<\s*(.*)\s*>\s*$/, '\1')
-    # we believe in downcased addresses
+    # we believe in downcase addresses
     mail_from_data.downcase!
     # return address
     mail_from_data